Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Related Works

 \section{Related Works}

-The use of Deep Neural Networks as tools for both manifold learning and knowledge transfer has been extensively investigated.
-The question of finding a low dimensional manifold structure ({\sl latent manifold}) into high dimensional dataset spaces starts with PCA and similar methods to reach the more sophisticated techniques as in~\cite{feff2016, maillet}, (see also \cite{murphy2022} for a description of the most popular techniques in dimensionality reduction and \cite{burges2010} for a complete bibliography or the origins of the subject).
-Such understanding was applied towards the knowledge transfer questions in \cite{cook2007, ben2012} and more recently \cite{dikkala2021}.
-Though this is not our approach, it is important to mention that one important technique of knowledge transfer is via shared parameters as in \cite{maurer2016}. {The idea of using techniques of Information Geometry for machine learning started with \cite{amari1998}.
+The use of Neural Networks as tools for both manifold learning and knowledge transfer has been extensively investigated. {We give a brief overview on the literature closer to our contribution.}

+{\textbf{Latent manifold}}.
+The question of finding a low dimensional manifold structure ({\sl latent manifold}) in high dimensional dataset spaces starts with PCA and similar methods to reach the more sophisticated techniques as in~\cite{feff2016, maillet}.
+The reader can also look at \cite{murphy2022} for a description of the most popular techniques in dimensionality reduction and \cite{burges2010} for a complete bibliography or the origins of the subject. { Such understanding was applied towards the knowledge transfer questions in \cite{cook2007, ben2012} and more recently in~\cite{dikkala2021}. { Moreover, distances between datasets were also studied through Optimal Transport in \cite{Alvarez-Melis2019Geometric, Hua2023DynamicFO}.} Another important technique of knowledge transfer is via shared parameters as in \cite{maurer2016}. {The idea of using techniques of Information Geometry for machine learning started with~\cite{amari1998}.
 More recently, it was used for manifold learning in \cite{maillet} (see also refs therein).
-Employing} foliations to reduce dimensionality is not per se novel.
-In \cite{gf2021}, the authors introduce some foliation structure in the data space of a neural network, with the aim of approaching dimensionality reduction.
-In \cite{tron2022}, orthogonal foliations in the data space are used to create adversarial attacks, and provide the data space with curvature and other Riemannian notions to analyse such attacks.
-In \cite{szalai2023} invariant foliations are employed to produce a reduced order model for autoencoders. {Also, in considering singular points for our foliation, we are led to study the singularities of a neural network.
-This was investigated, for the different purpose of network expressibility in \cite{hanin2019}.}